 The speed of these Art Deco marvels was not limited to race tracks either.
-Aerodynamic body and capable 4.0-liter straight six hemi engine, producing 140 hp, made it a great grand-tourer.
+The aerodynamic body and capable 4.0-litre straight six hemi engine, producing 140 hp, made it a great grand-tourer.
 One of the ‘Goutte d’Eaus’ was famously driven by Freddy McEvoy from Paris to Nice in less than 9 hours 45 minutes.
 That is more than 900 kilometers, including twisty Alpine roads, as highways did not exist back then.
 The race started as a bet of driving the distance in less than 10 hours for 10,000 dollars (roughly 170,000 dollars in 2017).
 Not only did McEvoy win the money, but he also made Talbot Lago synonymous with speed and reliability.

 The same car that raced against the clock from Paris to Nice received the Best of the Best award at the Peninsula Classics concourse in 2016.
 This recognition is quite significant, as the jury included experts such as car collector and celebrity Jay Leno, Gordon Murray from McLaren, Jaguar designer Ian Callum, and fashion mogul Ralph Lauren.
 They all concurred that it might even be the most beautiful car ever built.

 Only 14 of T-150C SSs were produced, each of which had been built to meet the customer's needs.
 For instance, the car sold to Princess Sita Devi of Kapurthala featured covered front fenders.
 She was also known for repainting the car to match her outfits.
 Another Talbot Lago customer, Duke Philippe de Massa, ordered his with extra headlights, cooling vents and a quickly accessible fuel filler cap to suit his racing needs.